Best Paper Shredder for Home Office

 What materials do you want to destroy in your shredder?
 Of course, you want to shred your confidential paper documents.
-But besides shredding paper, you might also want your shredder to destroy other materials such as staples, paperclips, credit cards, CDs and DVDs.
-Not every shredder can do this, although most of the machines can handle a few stapled documents every now and then.
+But besides shredding paper, you might also want your shredder to destroy other materials such as staples, paperclips, credit cards, CDs, and DVDs.
+Not every shredder can do this, although most machines can handle a few stapled documents now and then.

 #2 – How long do you want to shred?

 The run time tells you about the maximum amount of time the shredder can shred paper continuously.
 Basic shredders can run for just a few minutes, while some heavy-duty paper shredders can run for an hour or longer.

 We recommend a shredder with a run time of 5 minutes or more.

-So when you want to shred a large pile of old documents, it isn’t convenient using a budget shredder that can only run for 2 minutes.
-On the other hand, when you only shred a few documents incidentally.
+So when you want to shred a large pile of old documents, it isn’t convenient to use a budget shredder that can only run for 2 minutes.
+On the other hand, the short run time is just fine when you only shred a few documents incidentally.

 #3 – How many sheets do you want to shred?

 Keep in mind that you should interpret the maximum sheet capacity with a grain of salt to prevent the paper shredder from jamming.
 So instead of shredding the maximum amount of documents, we suggest shredding one document less.

 #4 – What size waste bin do you prefer?

 A smaller-sized bin can hold fewer paper shreds and thus needs to be emptied more often.
 This isn’t an inconvenience when you only shred a few documents a week.
-But when you use a shredder in your home office and shred regularly, it can be an annoyance to empty the bin every day.
+But when you use a shredder in your home office and shred it regularly, it can be annoying to empty the bin every day.